olelong/ft_transcendence/endpoint.md

 {
 	owner: String,	// id of the channel's owner (appears in members)
 	admins: [ id: String, id: String, ... ], // appears in members
-	muted: [ id: String, id: String ... ],	 // only visible by owner and admins (appears in members)
+	muted: [ id: String, id: String, ... ],	 // only visible by owner and admins (appears in members)
 	members: [     // Array of user objects who joined channel {
 			id: String,